 Houston Child Support Lawyers

 When parents separate, the individual retaining primary custody of the children may be owed a certain amount of money for their care and well-being.
 This child support is a fixed figure initially determined by the courts.
-In the state of Texas, the courts will consult support guidelines to calculate the monetary value of a child support order, taking into account factors such as the parents’ respective incomes, the amount of children the primary custodian is caring for, and what the other parent can reasonably provide given his or her financial situation.
+In the state of Texas, the courts will consult support guidelines to calculate the monetary value of a child support order, taking into account factors such as the parents’ respective incomes, the number of children the primary custodian is caring for, and what the other parent can reasonably provide given his or her financial situation.

 Calculating Child Support Amounts